 Guy Shrubsole: Activist, writer, troublemaker.
 In the past I’ve worked for DEFRA, New Zealand’s Ministry of Agriculture and UK think thank Public Interest Research Centre.
 Currently I’m a campaigner at Friends of the Earth, but this blog is my personal project.
 Follow me on Twitter @guyshrubsole

 Anna Powell-Smith: Programmer, data analyst, map nerd.
-In my day job I run a data visualisation consultancy: for Who Owns England I build the maps and more recently, analyse the data.
+My work mapping offshore land ownership for Private Eye was highly commended at the British Journalism Awards.
+In my day job I work for a startup: for Who Owns England I work on data and build the maps.
 Follow me on Twitter @darkgreener